qmk/qmk_firmware/docs/feature_pointing_device.md

 ## Sensor Drivers

 There are a number of sensors that are supported by default.
 Note that only one sensor can be enabled by `POINTING_DEVICE_DRIVER` at a time.
-If you need to enable more than one sensor, then you need to implement it manually.
+If you need to enable more than one sensor, then you need to implement it manually, using the `custom` driver.

 ### ADNS 5050 Sensor